SunHaoOne/Least-Square-Classification-for-MNIST/README.md

     We set a random matric R (+1 or -1)(5000 by 494), and A*R.T(60000 by 5000).

+    And then set the element which less than zero in A.R to 0.

+    Such as followings:

+    $max(0,(Rx)_j),j=1,2,3...5000$

+    It is something like the Relu function.

     Then set new A_add =[A,A*R.T],(60000 by 5494)

     Then we do the some things as before.